ahowe42/Augmented-K-means/README.md

 - `iris_data.m` - tab-separated file with Fisher's Iris dataset; the first column are the cluster labels

-- `wine_data.m` - tab-separated file with the wine recognition dataset of M. Fiorina *et al.* used in Aeberhard, S., Coomans, D., de vel, O., 1992.
+- `wine_data.m` - tab-separated file with the wine recognition dataset of M. Fiorina *et al.* used in "Aeberhard, S., Coomans, D., de vel, O., 1992.
 Comparison of Classifiers in High Dimensional Settings.
 Tech.
-Rep. 92-02, Dept. of Computer Science and Dept. of Mathematics and Statistics, James Cook University of North Queensland.
+Rep. 92-02, Dept. of Computer Science and Dept. of Mathematics and Statistics, James Cook University of North Queensland."